 - Recommended TTL: 24 hours.
 Retries beyond that window are vanishingly rare; storage costs grow if you keep them forever.

-The SDK helper exposes an idempotencyStore option that handles this for you given a { get(key), set(key, { status, body }) } interface — most merchants will plug in their existing cache layer (Redis, Postgres unlogged table, KV).
+idempotencyStore option that handles this for you given a { get(key), set(key, { status, body }) } interface — most merchants will plug in their existing cache layer (Redis, Postgres unlogged table, KV).

 6. Methods